imazen/bank-csv/draft-river-bankcsv.md

 9. Liability Account
 10. SHA256 of file contents
 12. Transaction File URL
+13. Authoritative (true/false)

+The QTD/YTD/MTD does not require a hash but must at minimum include a last updated date (which can be the date of the most recent transaction).
+On the day that an account statement is generated (or ____ if not scheduled), a bankcsv statement shall also be created and stored.
+In addition, the most recent year, quarter shall be generated if they do not already exist.
+The YTD and QTD shall also be updated on that day.

+The statement list must indicate which statements are authoritative.
+All posted transactions in every listed account must be found within the authoritative set.
+Duplicate transactions within the authoritative set are not permitted; statements within the authoritative set for a given account may not overlap.

+Normalcase - the least error-prone casing for a given language (some langs don't have lower?)

+Created Date
+Posted Date
+IncreaseToAssets (customer assets)
+Amount
+45

+Statement generation

+Transfer IDs should match within a bank and preferably outside a bank.

+Card charge, balance payment, balance transfer in/out,

+Require schema

+Csv Statements must be generated at least on pdf interval.

+Transfers between accounts for the same customer must indicate they are transfers, the id of the paired account, and a reference number that will be present on both transacations

+Swift/iban/ach

 Positive amounts should increase customer assets or reduce their liabilities.
 Negative amounts should reduce customer assets or increase liabilities.